spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/4-batch-jobs.md

 ---
 path: 'concepts/batch-jobs/'
-title: 'Batch Jobs'
+title: 'Batch Processing'
-description: 'Architecture of Batch data pipelines'
+description: 'Batch Processing Framework and Concepts'
 ---

-# What is Batch Processing
+# Batch Processing

 Batch processing, is defined as the processing of a finite amount of data without interaction or interruption.
 Applications that implement batch processing are referred to as ephemeral or short lived apps.